DrChainsaw/NaiveNASlib.jl/README.md

 For each of the above operations, NaiveNASlib makes the necessary changes to neighboring vertices to ensure that the computation graph is consistent w.r.t dimensions of the activations and so it to whatever extent possible represents the same function.

-For complex models this can explode in complexity to the point where one might just throw in the towel completely.
+While this is sometimes possible to do manually or through some ad-hoc method, things tend to explode in complexity for more complex models to the point where one might just throw in the towel completely.
 NaiveNASlib comes to the rescue so that you can focus on the actual problem.
 Any failure to produce a valid model after mutation warrants an issue!

 The price one has to pay is that the computation graph must be explicitly defined in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
 In its defense, the main reason anyone would use this